ocaml/opam/doc/pages/FAQ.md

 * The above may find a solution by using older version of the packages, in that case try and force the latest versions thusly: `opam install foo.2.0 bar.1.1` (you can also use constraints like `'foo>=2.0'`).
-* Like in the previous question, make sure you have [aspcud](http://potassco.sourceforge.net/) or another supported solver installed, the proposed solutions may not be as accurate without it.

 ---

 #### 🐫  Where do I report Bugs, Issues and Feature Requests?

-- Bug reports and feature requests for the opam tool should be reported on [opam's issue-tracker](https://github.com/ocaml/opam/issues).
+- Bug reports and feature requests for the opam **tool** should be reported on [opam's issue-tracker](https://github.com/ocaml/opam/issues).
 Please include the output of `opam config report` whenever applicable.